UniversalViewer/universalviewer/CONFIG.md

 ##### openEnabled
 **Type**: `boolean`
 **Default**: `true`
-Footer button that when clicked, opens the URL set in openTemplate.
+Enables the 'open' button in the viewer footer.
+This button is only displayed when the viewer is embedded in an iframe.
+When clicked, it opens the URL defined in the openTemplate option.

 ##### printEnabled
 **Type**: `boolean`